College of Natural and Health Sciences

 The College of Natural and Health Sciences is subdivided into four administrative units: the Departments of Biological Science, Mathematics, Nursing, and Physical Science.
 These departments offer a variety of major programs leading to baccalaureate and associate degrees.
 The College also serves a special role in providing the principal curricular needs of students seeking to enter professional schools of medicine, dentistry, medical technology, optometry, pharmacy, chiropractic, and others.
 A secondary service is that of contributing to the general education of those students majoring outside of the College of Natural and Health Sciences.

 Students earning degrees in the College of Natural and Health Sciences are in a particularly enviable position.
-Their undergraduate education makes them eligible to compete for immediate employment in a variety of professional positions or for entry into graduate school.
+Their undergraduate education makes them eligible to compete for employment in a variety of professional positions or for entry into graduate school.
 The College of Natural and Health Sciences offers programs of study leading to baccalaureate and associate degrees as listed below:

 Bachelor of Science